Checkout

 You’ll need a Product ID to get started.
 You can find it in the Products section of your dashboard, or create one via the API.

 Make sure you’ve connected Stripe before creating checkouts.
 Stripe is required to process payments.
+On a test mode organisation, you can use a Stripe sandbox and pay using test payment methods.

 Creating a session